Isivile23/Power-BI-/README.md

 * Trends: Represents a pattern that is found in time-series datasets.
 For example, if a company’s sales are steadily increasing through the month of April that would represent a trend.

 * Key Performance Indicator (KPI) analysis: Helps you evaluate the current value against a defined target.
 For example, a company might set a sales goal at 1.2 million, but currently they are at 1 million.

+##### Anomalies

+In Power BI, anomalies are unexpected spikes or dips in your data over time.
+An algorithm is used to define a normal range for the data, and anything outside that range is flagged as an anomaly.
+There are three main types of anomaly insights:

+* Significant anomaly: This is a major deviation from the expected value.
+* Recent anomaly: This is the newest anomaly identified.
+* Anomaly summary: This highlights multiple related anomalies.

+When an anomaly is found, Power BI analyzes your data to see what might be causing it.
+These potential explanations are ranked by how likely they are to be the true cause.
+This helps you understand why the anomaly might have happened.

+##### Trends

+A trend occurs when there's a prolonged increase or decrease in time-series data.
+There are a series of steps the Power BI algorithm uses to find meaningful trends.
+It first performs data smoothening, interpolation, and time-series sampling.
+The trends are then identified for statistical significance based on the slope and length of a change in value.
+The algorithm removes noise like seasonality and outliers.
+For example, if sales jump in December, the algorithm doesn't mark that as a noteworthy trend because it's common for sales to jump around the holidays.

+There are four main trends flagged:

+* Long trend: The trend is significant and is the longest trend within a single series or across multiple series in a visual.

+* Steep trend: The trend is significant and is the steepest trend within a single series or across multiple series in a visual.

+* Recent trend: The trend is significant and is the most recent trend within a single series or across multiple series in a visual.

+* Trend reversal: Recent trend in a single series or across multiple series in a visual where the reversal is significant, compared to the previous trend segment.

+When a trend in your data is flagged, Power BI looks for and identifies the categories that most influenced the increase or decrease in the identified trend.
+Possible explanations are ranked based on the relative contributions from different categories to the increase or decrease in trend.

+##### KPI analysis

+Power BI analyzes your Key Performance Indicators (KPIs) to see if they are performing as expected.
+There are two main KPI analysis types:

+* With Target: This compares the current KPI value to a specific target and identifies significant variations (high or low) compared to other categories.
+* Without Target: This analyzes the KPI value itself and flags high or low values compared to other categories.

+For both KPI analysis types, Power BI investigates the reasons behind these variations and ranks potential explanations.
+Here's how the ranking works:

+* With Target: Ranked by how much a category's value differs from its target (based on Z-scores).
+* Without Target: Ranked by the Z-scores of the KPI value itself.
+In essence, Power BI helps you understand why your KPIs might be deviating from expectations.